keepthrifty/keepthrifty.github.io/_posts/2016-03-28-april-challenge-grocery.md

 Thrifters,

-[Our first month][march-2016-challenge] is coming to a close, so it's time to get prepped for month two's challenge.
+[Our first month][march-challenge-post] is coming to a close, so it's time to get prepped for month two's challenge.
 This time I've got an ambitious one - let's start tackling your grocery bill.

 This category is about as simple as any to describe - Grocery covers any raw ingredients or prepackaged foods to be prepared in your home.
 It doesn't cover meals eaten out, takeout, or pizza delivery - those are in "Eating Out" and we'll cover those another month.